Violent Crimes Attorney in Sugar Land, Texas and the Surrounding Areas

 At this difficult time in your life, it is crucial to seek legal advice from our seasoned Sugar Land violent crimes attorneys at the Law Office of Annie Scott.
 Our criminal defense law firm will guide you throughout every stage of the legal process while making sure your rights are fully protected.
 We use our knowledge and skills to provide a strong defense for a favorable outcome in your case.

-Get an experienced legal team on your side by calling us now to schedule an initial consultation.
+Get an experienced legal team on your side by calling us now to schedule an initial free consultation.
+Calls answered 24 hours a day/7 days a week by a live person.